 Rescheduled for June 4, they were postponed in honor of Black Lives Matter.

 Founded in 1955 by the Village Voice cultural editor, the Obie Awards annually honor Off-Broadway and Off-Off Broadway shows and individuals.
 Since the Voice has been shuttered, they are now presented by the American Theatre Wing.
 It’s the most freewheeling of the major awards.
 There are no nominees for Obies, only winners, and, according to their press releases, “in the conviction that creativity is not competitive, the judges select outstanding artists and productions and may even invent new categories to reward artistic merit.”

 Drama League Awards

 The Drama League Awards nominations were announced at a digital fundraiser called the Gratitude Awards.
 April 30th.
-Winners will be announced sometime in June.

 The Drama League Awards selects five winners in five competitive categories, and also gives special awards.
 The awards are touted as “the oldest theatrical honors in America,” though this is dubious on several counts (They fudge their date of origin, claiming “first presented in 1922 and formalized in 1935.”)
 In any case, while the League itself is an admirable organization that nurtures stage directors and encourages audiences, its awards are too populist and peculiar to embrace completely.
 The categories are overcrowded — there is just a single performing category (“distinguished performance”) with some 60 nominees but only one winner — and the voters are anybody who shells out the money to join the Drama League, no expertise or experience necessary.